RiseGaming/Takistan-Life-Rules/README.md

 1. Declared by mutual agreement of Blufor/Opfor commanders.
 2. Enables faction collaboration.
-3. Territory rules apply (e.g. Opfor leads in South).
+3. Territory rules apply (e.g. Opfor leads in the South).
 4. Must be communicated to all units.
 5. Cross-territory access is allowed.
 6. Either faction can end the operation.
 7. War cannot be declared during joint ops.
 8. Both factions enforce laws map-wide.
 9. Staff controls declaration/end.
+10. OPFOR cannot bring War Vehicles into the North if Martial Law is not declared.<br>
+   a.
+War Vehicles include any vehicle that uses explosive ordinance or an ammo calibre higher than 12.7×99mm NATO.<br>
 ---

 ## ⚖️ Cross-Border Operations